microsoft/DirectXShaderCompiler/docs/DXIL.rst

 Fma
 ~~~

-Fused multiple-add.
+Fused multiply-add.
 This operation is only defined in double precision.
 Fma(a,b,c) = a * b + c

 Frc